oskar-anderson/portfolio/posts/Charon.md

 The tester runs the student code against teachers tests that will return info on passed tests and code style back to Charon backend where it will be processed and saved into a database.
 The students may then have to defend their assignments to receive a grade.

-The tech stack consist of a Laravel backend that provides MVC for Moodle and API for frontend.
+The tech stack consists of a Laravel backend that provides MVC for Moodle and API for frontend.
 The backend mainly provides APIs for communication between MariaDB and Vue frontend, but also interacting with Moodle, sending out emails and gluing together Gitlab/Github and Arete testing framework services.
 The frontend is mostly done in Vue.
 Frontend provides a grading environment for teachers to check student submissions along with attached files, leave comments and give points.
 The frontend provides a better user experience then would be available through Moodle itself, by showing submission data about single student.

-This system was built initially as a bachelors degree thesis in 2017.
+This system was built initially as a bachelor’s degree thesis in 2017.
 You can read more about it [here](https://digikogu.taltech.ee/et/item/b628d504-57e3-4d90-9c60-4bcd6bea3d61).

 ### What I did

-I was part of an 5 member fullstack agile Scrum development team.
+I was part of a 5-member fullstack agile Scrum development team.
-Our work process was divided into 2 week sprints with individual demos and sprint retros.
+Our work process was divided into 2-week sprints with individual demos and sprint retros.
 Our agile was a mix of Kanban and XP (pair programming) depending on circumstances.

 My work broadly fits into 3 categories: